Notify me

 Introduction

-This article will be looking not just at the phenomenon of microbrands itself (there’s plenty of articles by watch experts which do that), but also looking at the context which created the existence of microbrands, to have a deeper understanding of how and why they arose and how they relate to other things.
-Things don’t happen in isolation, and are impossible to understand well without looking at what they relate to and why.
+This article will be looking not just at the specific microbrands (there’s plenty of articles by watch experts which do that), but also looking at the context which created the existence of microbrands, to have a deeper understanding of how and why they arose and how they relate to other areas.
+Phenomena don’t happen in isolation, and are impossible to understand clearly and deeply without looking at what they relate to and why.

-I’ll also look at advantages and disadvantages of microbrands, from a buyers perspective, and a few examples of microbrands I find particularly interesting, as well as details of why UnconstrainedTime is an unusual microbrand.
+I’ll also look at advantages and disadvantages of microbrands from a buyer’s perspective, and a few examples of microbrands I find particularly interesting, as well as details of why UnconstrainedTime is a unique microbrand.

 What Is A Microbrand?
 Definitions And Concepts

-First let’s look at what a microbrand is in general, then we’ll look at watch microbrand definitions.
+First let’s look at what a microbrand is in general, then we’ll look at watch microbrand concepts and definitions.

 Microbrands (or similar concepts named differently) exist in many industries these days starting from about the turn of the century, including craft beers (below), independent jewellery makers, and makers of a wide range of bespoke items from suits to motorcycles.

-A microbrand, in general, is an independent company that manufactures small numbers of relatively higher quality products, offers unique designs at lower prices than bigger companies, sells directly to customers (using e-commerce), and has a more personal relationship with their customers and fans.
+A microbrand, in general, is an independent company that manufactures small numbers of relatively higher quality products, offers unique designs at lower prices than bigger companies, sells directly to customers (often using e-commerce, as our own brand does), and has a more personal relationship with their customers and fans.

-By contrast, big watch brands typically have a more traditional business model, selling through retail (which increases the cost to the buyer) and being controlled by a board of directors who’s only interest is profit, have many different watches in their collection and sell a much larger number of watches per year.
+By contrast, big watch brands typically have a more traditional business model, sell through retail (which increases the cost to the buyer) and are controlled by a board of directors whose only interest is profit, have many different watches in their collection and sell a much larger number of watches per year.

 Some non-micro brands who produce only a small number of watches per year, like Urwerk and MB&F, do so because of the complexity of their watches, which require a lot of time and skilled workmanship to produce (which, understandably, comes at a high price), and/or have only a narrow niche of potential buyers.

-To give you an idea of the relative numbers of watch sales, Seiko sells about 20 million watches per year, Christopher Ward (which some people would now call an Independent rather than a microbrand) sells about 20,000 watches annually:
+To give you an idea of the relative numbers of watch sales, Seiko typically sells over 10 million watches per year, Christopher Ward (which some people would now call an Independent rather than a microbrand) (image below) sells about 40,000 watches annually (with sales growing steadily since 2000):

 Many large mainstream watch brands contract out all their manufacturing, and almost all use movements made by someone else, so it’s not just microbrands which do this.
-Most big brands strive for the image of being vertically integrated, and while they may in reality work with external designers and part suppliers, they portray an image of a completely in-house watchmaker, often being marketed as if their watches are the personal creations of a single artisan (which is rarely the case, although does occasionally happen).
-This is largely because their marketing tries to link them to the concepts of traditional watchmaking as well as to art (for more on that, see my blog post: Are Watches Art?).
+Most big brands strive for the image of being vertically integrated, and while they may in reality work with external designers and part suppliers, they portray an image of a completely in-house watchmaker, often being marketed as if their watches are the personal creations of a single artisan, which is rarely the case, although does occasionally happen, with some notable examples mentioned in my article section about individual watchmakers.
+This is largely because their marketing tries to link them to the concepts of traditional watchmaking as well as to art (for more on that, see my article: Are Watches Art?).

-Some people say that most microbrands could be considered white-label companies, adding minor cosmetic touches to combinations of parts made by others, although, as I mention above, many of the big names also use movements and various parts manufactured by other companies.
-Our own brand is definitely an exception to that, with all components of our watch being entirely unique to us.
+Some people say that most microbrands could be considered white-label companies, adding minor cosmetic touches to combinations of parts made by others, although, as I mentioned above, many of the big names also use movements and various parts manufactured by other companies.
+Our own brand (details below) is definitely an exception to that, with all components of our watch (other than O-ring, gaskets, screws and spring) being entirely unique to us, although each part is made by carefully selected experts rather than our own staff.
+For example some of the body/cases of our watches which are cast by hand by a small British artisan foundry then partially polished by hand with the other parts, each from the most suitable sources, assembled and tested by hand to make the finished timepiece.

 It could be said that Microbrands fill the gap that big brands leave open, resulting in healthy competition that means better watches for everyone.